Now That You're Certified

 Include a brief synopsis of what certification means, what is required to get the certification, and why it sets you apart from others in the profession on proposals for projects.

-The FP&A is recognized as the industry standard for certification.
-Employers and customers will recognize and commend your new FP&A status.
+The FPAC credential is recognized as the industry standard for certification.
+Employers and customers will recognize and commend your new FPAC status.

 2. Get LinkedIn.
 LinkedIn is a networking Web site that connects you to your professional relationships.
-The FP&A Group on LinkedIn is a group where you can connect with treasury and finance peers, and boost your profile by promoting your credential.
+The FPAC Group on LinkedIn is where you can connect with finance and treasury peers and boost your profile by promoting your credential.

 3. Immediately inform your supervisor, CEO, and HR manager of your new credential.
-Request letters on AFP stationery be sent to announce your achievement.
+Request letters from AFP to be emailed to announce your achievement.
 An Award Notification Request Form is included in your certificate package or can be found here.

 4. Announce your new credential to your community.
-Use the FP&A credential press release template and send an announcement to industry publications and the business section of your local paper.
-The FP&A Press Release Template can be found here
+Use the FPAC credential press release template and send an announcement to industry publications and the business section of your local paper.
+The FPAC Press Release Template can be found here.

-5. Spread the word about FP&A certification.
+5. Spread the word about the FPAC.
 Do a brown bag presentation at work or your local chapter meeting.
-Customize the FP&A power point presentation for your needs and request FP&A Certification Candidate Guides from AFP to distribute at your meeting.
-Don't forget that FP&A presentations qualify for recertification credits.
+Customize the FPAC PowerPoint presentation for your needs and request FPAC Candidate Guides from AFP to distribute at your meeting.
+Remember that FPAC presentations qualify for recertification credits.
 Download the presentation here.

-7. Include "FP&A certification required" or "FP&A certification preferred" when submitting requirements to fill positions within your company and/or writing job descriptions.
+8. Include "FPACrequired" or "FPACpreferred" when submitting requirements to fill positions within your company and/or writing job descriptions.

-8. Refer an FP&A candidate.
-There is no better way to show commitment to your credential and the profession than by encouraging your colleagues to earn the FP&A. When you refer eligible colleagues to become certified, you: 1) Support them in their careers; 2) Help them improve efficiency and effectiveness by increasing their competency level; and 3) Elevate the profession.
+9. Refer an FPAC candidate.
+There is no better way to show commitment to your credential and the profession than by encouraging your colleagues to earn the FP&A. When you refer eligible colleagues to become certified, you: 1) Support them in their careers; 2) Help them improve efficiency and effectiveness by increasing their competency level, and 3) Elevate the profession.
+Refer a colleague.

-9. Become a mentor.
+10. Become a mentor.
 Help someone else earn the most respected credential in financial planning & analysis.
 You recognize the value of FP&A certification and the respect it commands in the industry.
-Do you know someone else who would benefit by becoming FP&A certified?
+Do you know someone else who would benefit from becoming an FPAC holder?
 Pass on the power of certification by becoming a mentor.
 Explain what professional certification can mean.
 Offer encouragement, answer questions, and share information about available resources to prepare for the exam.

-10. Recertify.
-You've worked hard to earn your credential, make sure you hold on to it.
-Be sure to fulfill your recertification requirements so you can remain an FP&A professional throughout your career.
-Map out a plan to earn the continuing education credits you need to recertify and to stay up-to-date in the industry.
+12. Recertify.
+You’ve worked hard to earn your credential.
+Make sure you hold on to it.
+Be sure to fulfill your recertification requirements so you can remain an FPAC professional throughout your career.
+Map out a plan to earn the continuing education credits you need to recertify and stay up-to-date in the industry.
 For details regarding recertification requirements, please visit the AFP Online Recertification Resource Center.

 Sample Resume Language

 The Certified Corporate Financial Planning & Analysis Professional ® (FP&A) designation is evidence that an individual is certified in corporate financial planning & analysis.
-The credential is awarded based upon education, experience and passing of a rigorous two-part examination that provides objective measure of an individual's broad-based knowledge and competency in financial planning & analysis.
-Ongoing professional development is required in order to maintain the credential.
-The FP&A credential is administered by the Association for Financial Professionals, the leading association for treasury and financial management professionals, with more than 16,000 members worldwide.
+The credential is awarded based on education, experience and passing of a rigorous two-part examination that provides an objective measure of an individual’s broad-based knowledge and competency in financial planning & analysis.
+Ongoing professional development is required to maintain the credential.
+The FPAC credential is administered by the Association for Financial Professionals, the leading association for treasury and financial management professionals, with more than 16,000 members worldwide.

 Not certified yet?
 Use “Certified Corporate FP&A Professional Candidate” to distinguish your resume from the competition.